-John S. Bradway High School Mock Trial Competition
+John S. Bradway High School Mock Trial Camp

 The Mock Trial Camp is organized in a joint effort by Temple-LEAP and the Young Lawyers Division of the Philadelphia Bar Association.
 It is an intensive all-day event that couples an instructive component with hands-on training in direct and cross-examination of parties and witnesses.
 Philadelphia public, private, and parochial school students participating in this event get a preview of this year’s case as they work alongside attorneys and law students to practice their trial skills.
-The students will have the chance to experience a real law school class, taught by Temple’s renowned trial advocacy faculty.
 During the camp, students learn the skills necessary to successfully handle the basic components of a trial and get the opportunity to practice in front of Temple Law students and members of the Philadelphia legal community.

-The Mock Trial Training Camp takes place at Temple University ‘s Beasley School of Law, located at 1719 North Broad Street.
-Please continue to consult this webpage for updated information regarding the date.
+The Mock Trial Training Camp takes place online.
+Please continue to consult this webpage for updated information regarding the Philadelphia competition dates.